Let's Play Co-op!

 Co-op training must not re-create the same power imbalances that cooperative movements are trying to upend.
 We all share a powerful disgust with conventional education - a knower lecturing passive learners, "objective" testing prioritized over our subjective life experiences, and a refusal to acknowledge that all learning affects our opinions on public policy.

 Flipping it all upside down is not hard.
 Many co-op educators have been doing it for decades.
-For example, a study group focused on a book like Collective Couragearrow-up-right uses critical pedagogy by focusing on personal reflection and systems change.
-A fun board game designed by the Tesa Collectivearrow-up-right can offer experiential learning that most people could never access otherwise.
+For example, a study group focused on a book like [Collective Courage](https://kheprw.org/collectivecourage) uses [critical pedagogy](https://lets.play.coop/level-up-your-instruction/critical-pedagogy-101) by focusing on personal reflection and systems change.
+A fun board game designed by the [Tesa Collective](https://www.tesacollective.com/) can offer [experiential learning](https://lets.play.coop/level-up-your-instruction/experiential-education-101) that most people could never access otherwise.&#x20;

-As an experiment made possible by the Cooperative Education Fundarrow-up-right, we conducted a 90-minute, crash course on co-op 101 with a group of adults.
-But there was a twist!
-The group had no instructor, just a time limit and smartphone-friendly instructions to guide the group through a series of exercises.
+As an experiment made possible by the [Cooperative Education Fund](https://www.cdf.coop/cooperative-education), we conducted a 90-minute, crash course on co-op 101 with a group of adults. **But there was a twist!** The group had no instructor, just a time limit and smartphone-friendly instructions to guide the group through a series of exercises.&#x20;

 The workshop was a hit with participants and professors alike.
 One participant shared that she had never viewed herself as a leader, but with the scaffolding provided during the workshop she set an intention afterwards to explore leadership roles.
 Others were surprised how easy it was to begin imagining a business model that might meet their clients’ needs.